Yearly Archives: 2019

 • The number of the MGA goals the idea is aligned with.

-Acceleration contest is open for 2025
+Acceleration contest is closed for 2025

 The deadlines are the following: